J3736/NT230_Ex01/README.txt

 Run with Command Line:

-- python VK.py -f "filename".exe
+- python VK.py -fileInfection "filename".exe

 without "" and filename is the name of file you want to infect.

 Example:

-python VK.py -f calc.exe
+python VK.py -fileInfection calc.exe